RMI/RMI_In_A_Box/README.md

 docker run -p 5000:5000 -e AZURE_STORAGE_CONNECTION_STRING='string_here' -e OPENAI_API_KEY='key_here' box

 Then use something like a jupyter notebook to ask questions, using the code structure in test_api.py

+## API is now running on Azure

+Use code like the second example in test_api.py, after giving Hugh your IPv4 address so he can give you access